taraokelly/Emerging-Technologies-Assignment/README.md

 ## Introduction

+As apparent by its presence in the latest Gartner Hype Cycle for Emerging Technologies (currently 2017), **Machine Learning**, and its ongoing research, is receiving a lot of attention right now.
+The name machine learning, in my opinion, is quite self-explanitory.
+Machine learning focuses on enabling machines to learn from data.
+Subsequently, facilitating the machine to make decisions and predictions based on that data.
+The following project has been assigned by lecturer [Ian McLoughlin](https://ianmcloughlin.github.io/) to assist the learning of the module [Emerging Technologies](https://emerging-technologies.github.io).
+It is a basic implementation of supervised machine learning, trained using the MNIST data set.
+The UI will be actualized in the form of just a simple single web page.

 ## Project Spec

 The following are your instructions to complete the project for the module [Emerging Technologies](https://emerging-technologies.github.io) for 2017.